code electrical classes main page new product

 THE AUTHORITY HAVING JURISDICTION

-The authority having jurisdiction is inspectors employed by a government angency (federal, state, county, city) which has authority to enforce local ordinances and code regulations concerning product installations.
-The authority having jurisdiction has the responsibility for (1) making interpretations of the rules, (2) deciding upon the approval of equipment and materials, and (3) granting the special permission cntemplated in a number of the rules.
+The authority having jurisdiction is inspectors employed by a government agency (federal, state, county, city) which has authority to enforce local ordinances and code regulations concerning product installations.
+The authority having jurisdiction has the responsibility for (1) making interpretations of the rules, (2) deciding upon the approval of equipment and materials, and (3) granting the special permission contemplated in a number of the rules.

 The word approved rather than listed allows the inspector to impose even stricter requirements where warranted.
 Approved, means acceptable to the inspector.